 Recent Achievements with AI

 By the end of 2017, AI helped NASA and Google in making the discovery of two obscure planets.
 One is a minuscule sized planet (compared to the other planets) in Kepler-90, now called Kepler-90i which is a super-earth-sized rocky planet.
 It revolves around its star closer than Mercury is to our sun.
 The star is located roughly 2500 light years away.
 Another planet found in Kepler 80, now called Kepler-80g, which is the 6th planet from its star.
+This was one of the best examples of the help given by AI in space exploration.

 This was exciting in the field of astronomy because the mountain of data stored in the Kepler telescope was fed into the AI systems.
 The scientists trained their neural networks using data sets that already contained detected planets.
 The goal was to see if it could differentiate between Real planets and false indications (could be nonplanetary bodies around their stars like dwarf planets, exoplanets or even asteroids) and turns out it exceeded the expectations of the team of researchers.